xiuheng-wang/CPD_manifold_release/README.md

 6. Run main_adapt_thres.py to plot Figure 9.

-For any questions, feel free to email us at xiuheng.wang@oca.eu or raborsoi@gmail.com.
+For any questions, feel free to email us at dr.xiuheng.wang@gmail.com or raborsoi@gmail.com.

 If these codes are helpful for you, please cite our paper as follows: